 Did you know that there are professional fast walkers and competitions?
 Something else you need to consider is importance of having the right shoe, typically a good running shoe, and can be found at your local running store.
 Fast walking is great because of the low impact; however, remember that we are not talking about a casual stroll.
 The key is to get your heart rate up.
 In order to do that, you will need to pick up the pace and tackle hills when you can.

 Cycling can be done on a stationary bike at the gym or at home as well as on a bike in the great outdoors.
-You may want to take a cycling class at your gym.
+You may want to take a spin class at your gym.

 It is important to consider the type of cardio workout you plan to do in advance so that you accomplish that goal.
 Cycling classes are great because the workout has already been planned for you, and many of us perform better within a community.
 It is fun, too!
 I have provided a great cycling workout for you below.